 Women in History

-This page gives a brief summary of the historical accomplishments of the women featured in the upcoming work, Women in American History, a publication from National History Day®, sponsored by HISTORY® as part of its History/Herstory campaign.
+National History Day is proud to present Herstory: Women in American History, a publication from National History Day®, sponsored by HISTORY® as part of its History/Herstory campaign.
 This resource encourages teachers to integrate the story of women into American history.
 With the one hundredth anniversary of suffrage, it is tempting to see the story of American women as the fight to achieve the vote, but this work includes the stories of women from colonial America through recent history.

 Women were more than a part of American history – their story is American history.